asampat3090/resume/README.md

 **MLOps + ML/AI Consulting** @ Lotus AI, LLC.
 * MLOps network contribution and writing (currently writing a book "Machine Learning in the Real World")
-* Consulting and implementation for startups on ML algorithms and best stack to implement
+* Consulting and implementation for startups on ML algorithms and the best fit ML stack to implement for their use case

 ## 😀 Hobbies
 **🏃🏽‍♂️ Marathon Running**